 The Pfizer study has enrolled 43,538 participants through the Nov.
 14, 2020 (data cut-off for EUA submission) and randomized to get either placebo or the vaccine candidate.
 This means, in Pfizer’s late-stage clinical trial, 50% of the volunteers got the vaccine, while the other half got a placebo of saltwater.
 Then they waited to see who would get sick with COVID-19.
 An independent board of experts looked at the placebo and vaccine participants and reported that the vaccine is 95% effective.

 How safe was the vaccine in this group of patients?

 All initial reports the vaccine candidate is both safe and effective at preventing COVID-19.
 The frequency of serious adverse events was low (<0.5%) and as of Nov.
-14, 2020, 43.9% and 79.5% of vaccine recipients completed at least 2 months (>8 weeks) and at least 1 month (>4 weeks), respectively, of safety follow-up after Dose 2.
+14, 2020, 43.9% and 79.5% of vaccine recipients completed at least two months (>8 weeks) and at least one month (>4 weeks), respectively, of safety follow-up after Dose 2.